From the Jacket

 EXIT WEST follows these remarkable characters as they emerge into an alien and uncertain future, struggling to hold on to each other, to their past, to the very sense of who they are.
 Profoundly intimate and powerfully inventive, it tells an unforgettable story of love, loyalty, and courage that is both completely of our time and for all time.

 One word continues to come to mind when trying to describe Mohsin Hamid’s EXIT WEST, and that word is quiet.
 Silent.
 Subdued.
 Subtle.
 Its storytelling is understated, but I also found it to be very underwhelming.
 I could not have received more recommendations for EXIT WEST, and I enjoyed it, but it didn’t quite live up to the hype.
 While I read this book, I kept hearing a voice in the back of my head saying, “You should be loving this… why aren’t you loving this?” and while trying to summarize my thoughts, I definitely struggled with not writing a rave review.
 Maybe I shouldn’t have waited so long to read it, or maybe I’m going through a reading slump, but EXIT WEST just didn’t do much for me.

 “We are all migrants through time.”

-The biggest part of Exit West was the magical realism.
+The biggest part of EXIT WEST is the magical realism.
 I absolutely loved the concept of the doors… but I was not too keen on the execution.
-I think Hamid didn’t fully commit to the magic doors concept like he needed to; it seemed like it was an idea he quickly introduced and threw around a little bit without really utilizing it.
+I think Hamid failed to fully commit to the doors concept like he needed to; it seemed like it was an idea he quickly introduced and threw around a little bit without really utilizing it.
 (Also, not going to lie, the doors reminded me a bit too much of Monsters, Inc., and I was glad to see Barry thought so too, yet his opinion on it was a bit more extreme than mine!)

 “To love is to enter into the inevitability of one day not being able to protect what is most valuable to you.”